094459/newsletter-oss-projects/README.md

 [partysmith](https://aws-oss.beachgeek.co.uk/3l4) is an awesome project from AWS Community Builder Stephen Sennett, that provides an unofficial way to transform your AWS PartyRock apps into deployable full-stack SvelteKit applications.
 Users can enter the URL of a publicly published PartyRock app, select the desired settings, and PartySmith will forge an application into a ZIP archive which will be downloaded to your machine, and ready for use.
 How cool is that!
 (Very in case you were wondering).
 Find out more by reading the supporting blog post, [PartySmith - Bring PartyRock apps to your place](https://aws-oss.beachgeek.co.uk/3l5). (#185)

+**project-lakechain**

+[project-lakechain](https://aws-oss.beachgeek.co.uk/401) is an experimental framework based on the AWS Cloud Development Kit (CDK) that makes it easy to express and deploy scalable document processing pipelines on AWS using infrastructure-as-code.
+It emphasis is on modularity of pipelines, and provides 40+ ready to use components for prototyping complex document pipelines that can scale out of the box to millions of documents.
+This project has been designed to help AWS customers build and scale different types of document processing pipelines, ranging a wide array of use-cases including metadata extraction, document conversion, NLP analysis, text summarisation, translations, audio transcriptions, computer vision, Retrieval Augmented Generation pipelines, and much more!
+It is in Alpha stage at the moment, so if you catch any oddities, be sure to flag an issue.(#201)

 **promptus**

 [promptus](https://aws-oss.beachgeek.co.uk/3mu) Prompt engineering is key for generating high-quality AI content.
 But crafting effective prompts can be time-consuming and difficult.
 That's why I built Promptus.
 Promptus allows you to easily create, iterate, and organise prompts for generative AI models.
 With Promptus, you can: